Simon the Sorcerer 3D

-Simon the Sorcerer 3D (also known as Simon 3D), is an adventure game released by Adventure Soft on 13 April 2002 for Microsoft Windows.
+Simon the Sorcerer 3D (also known as Simon 3D), is an adventure game released by Adventure Soft in April 2002 for Windows.
 It is the third game in the Simon the Sorcerer series.

 As indicated by the title, the game was the first in the series with 3D graphics.
 The publisher's website claims that there are over 40 hours of gameplay, and reviews stated that the game world includes over 10,000 pieces of voiced dialogue.
 The sarcastic attitude and cruel humour of the series remain.
 Brian Bowles returns as the voice of Simon.

 Plot

 The story picks up some time after Simon the Sorcerer II: The Lion, the Wizard and the Wardrobe.
 It opens with a lengthy cutscene explaining how Simon's body, which had been separated from his soul by Sordid in the second game, was recovered and "rejoined" with his soul.
 At the start of the game Simon's immediate objective is to get to the city Poliganis and join Calypso.
 Before he can do this several smaller tasks have to be completed, in typical adventure game fashion.
 Upon arriving in Poliganis he is greeted by Melissa Leg, the heroine who apparently rescued his body from Sordid.
 She wants a favour in return: for Simon to track down the Swampling and let her know of his whereabouts.
 Once Simon finds the Swampling, there follow several revelations concerning the game's storyline, as well as the origins of the Universe.